-Among the earliest work combining these two together was this blog author's work back in 2008.
+The earliest work combining these two came in 2008.
 NTPs were modified at terminal phosphates with click chemistry groups such as terminal alkene, terminal alkyne, and azide.
 Click chemistry was performed to generate libraries used as polymerase substrates in DNA sequencing platforms.
 Those were published as patent applications:

 WO 2009/091847 (PCT/US2009/031027); WO 2009/105077 (PCT/US2008/008612); US 2001/0165652.